rharmonson/rharmonson.github.io/pages/2017/cos7inst.md

 ## oVirt 4 Guest (optional)

+oVirt is a blend of "Open" and "Virtualization" and is the upstream project for Red Hat Enterprise Virtualization (RHEV).
 If using CentOS 7 as an oVirt Guest (virtual machine), install your version of the oVirt repository and guest agent.
-I am using oVirt 4.0.
+I am using oVirt 4.1.

 ### oVirt Repository